sh1boot/sh1boot.github.io/_posts/2024-01-21-latin-square-l1-cache.md

 SRAM and 32-bits from another SRAM at a different address in the same clock cycle.
 But each memory only has half the data.

-With a latin square memory, you slice storage into, eg., eight memories, so you have eight different places you can access at the same time, which don't need to be contiguous, and you arrange these memories in a two-dimensional grid -- a square -- such that no row or column contains more than one instance of that memory.
+With a latin square memory, you slice storage into, eg., eight memories so you have eight different places you can access at the same time, places which no longer need to be contiguous, and you arrange these memories in a two-dimensional grid -- a square -- such that no row or column contains more than one instance of that memory.

 This means that that entire row, _or column_, can be accessed concurrently.
 In a normal single-SRAM memory only the row can be accessed concurrently -- and